Raivenomace/Mines/readme.txt

-The grid takes a while to load and please do not click on the screen while waiting as this reveals the tiles before the grid is displayed.
-I asked multiple TA's and :the best option was to display a warning for the user.
+The grid takes a while to load so please do not click on the screen while waiting as this reveals the tiles before the grid is displayed.
+The handling for this exception was not in the scope of the course thus the professor recommended to simply display it as a warning to the user which I have accomplished.